Institutes Hosting Detroit Middle School Students For Manufacturing Day

 The nearly $50 million investment will be comprised of LIFT’s $20.5 million and IACMI’s $18 million towards equipment with the rest supporting facility updates and upgrades.
 Some of the equipment slated for installation includes: hydroforming and extrusion presses; a flexible-robot joining cell; and a linear friction welder for LIFT, and, for IACMI, compression and injection molding presses; prepreg equipment; induction processing; and an RTM/Liquid Compression Molding machine.

 As a part of Manufacturing Day, the two institutes will also host over 100 students and chaperones from Palmer Park Middle School, of the Detroit Public Schools Community District, to educate and inspire them to become the next generation of manufacturers.
+Some of them could even go onto working in their own warehouse or industrial site in the future after completing this manufacturing day.
+Most of them may decide to buy a Ballymore Ladder online from Platforms and Ladders or from a similar company to help them complete their work in their industrial or manufacturing environment.
+This could be the start of something special for the students of this school.
 Students will participate in a mobile rally, supported by Goodwill Industries of Greater Detroit, Focus: HOPE and TechShop Detroit, play a virtual-reality assembly line game, and learn more about manufacturing in a Q&A session with both LIFT and IACMI engineers.
 Brown and Blue will also provide an overview of what institutes do and the important role manufacturing plays in 2016.

 “Our co-investment and collaboration with LIFT strengthens our manufacturing ecosystem of automotive partners in Michigan-and helps to redefine Detroit as a prospering region for vehicle advancement,” said Craig Blue, IACMI-The Composites Institute CEO.